 Christmas Eve in Provincial France

-In Alsace and Burgundy, a roasted stuffed turkey/capon with potatoes is more common.
+A roasted stuffed turkey/capon with potatoes is more common in Alsace and Burgundy.

-French people take a great deal of care when creating decorations for the Christmas Eve dinner.
-This is particularly true for placing ornaments for the dining table, which must look elegant and inviting.
+This is particularly true for placing ornaments on the dining table, which must look elegant and inviting.

-On Christmas Day, food is still a very important part of the day, particularly at lunchtime when it is common to eat a particularly special dish, such as rabbit, coq au vin, vol-au-vent (bouchées à la reine), etc.
+On Christmas Day, food is still an essential part of the day, particularly at lunchtime when it is expected to eat an exceptional dish, such as rabbit, coq au vin, vol-au-vent (bouchées à la reine), etc.

 The Midnight Mass – la messe de Noël